DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/plugin-overview.md

 - `Legend` - renders a legend
 - `Title` - renders a title

+The following plugins add extra features:

+- `Animation` - animate a series

 ## Data Processing Plugins

 - `Scale` - extends user data with service information that is required to render axes and series